 - Insurance Coverage – The initial coverage amount under EPS had been INR 156,000.
 As per the recent changes, this amount has now been increased to INR 300,000 per member

 - Employer Contribution towards EPS – Due to the change in the minimum salary amounts, employer contribution has increased to INR 1250 per month towards EPS irrespective of if the salary is below or above INR 15000 per month

-- Change in threshold limit – Instead of 20 employees per organisation as the minimum group size, 10 employees in an organisation will be considered eligible for EPF contribution
+- Change in threshold limit – Instead of 20 employees per organization as the minimum group size, 10 employees in an organization will be considered eligible for EPF contribution

 - Withdrawals – Withdrawals can be made from an EPF account through claim forms for financing an insurance policy, buying or building a house and a few other acceptable situations as per the EPFO

 10 things to know about Employee Provident Fund withdrawal

 Employee Provident Fund (EPF) should ideally be withdrawn only at the time of retirement of an EPFO subscriber.
 The Employees’ Provident Fund Organisation encourages the subscribers to transfer their money from their old account to a new EPF account instead of withdrawing it.
 'One Member - One EPF Account' facility is one among the many initiatives that the EPFO had taken to encourage subscribers to transfer their money instead of withdrawing it.
 Subscribers can make partial withdrawals from EPF deposits for the purpose of loan repayment, wedding expense, medical expense, or house construction.

 Here are 10 important things one should know about EPF withdrawal:

 - As per the latest rules set by the EPFO, a subscriber can apply for EPF withdrawal only if he or she has been unemployed for at least 2 months.

 - The amount that an EPFO subscriber receives upon withdrawal is eligible for tax exemption if he or she had contributed to the EPF for more than 5 years.